kamilpomietlo/tournament-randomizer-app/README.md

-Application which randomizes army for tournaments.
+Application used to randomize armies for tournaments and to select a player who starts the game.